Scaling and Population Loss in Mexican Urban Centres: Methods

 \subsection{Urban population mesh}

 { Population data for this study are processed from census data by Mexico's National Institute of Statistics and Geography (INEGI) for 1990, 2000, 2010, and 2020 \cite{InegiCensus}.
-There are other datasets (such as the Global Human Settlement Population (GHS-POP) \cite{ghsl} and WorldPop \cite{tatem2017worldpop}).
-However, they are generated by extrapolating census data from a single point in time, which does not allow them to capture demographic redistribution events not considered in the extrapolation model.
-Additionally, there are limitations associated with these and similar models, including their methodologies, data sources, and time frames, which result in differences between population estimates and official censuses. \cite{calka, karagiorgos2024global, tuholske2021implications, leyk2019spatial}.
-Furthermore, the count errors for GHS-POP and WorldPop in Mexican metropolitan areas are significant in some areas and display spatial patterns that disagree with the assumption of random error \cite{soriano2025}.
-These systematic variations may introduce bias when analysing intra-urban population dynamics in Mexican metropolises.
-To better capture these dynamics, we built a grid of urban population for Mexico, using official population data for 1990, 2000, 2010, and 2020. }
+We considered other globally available datasets (such as the Global Human Settlement Population (GHS-POP) \cite{ghsl}, and WorldPop \cite{tatem2017worldpop}), but rejected them, given discrepancies with official statistics \cite{calka, karagiorgos2024global, tuholske2021implications, leyk2019spatial, kuffer2022missing} that may bias analyses of intra-urban population dynamics in Mexican metropolitan areas (Supplementary Note 7).
+To address these limitations, we built a high-resolution gridded population dataset for the metropolitan areas in Mexico, using official census data for 1990, 2000, 2010, and 2020. }

-{ Mexico is divided by INEGI using a hierarchical partition of administrative boundaries composed of states, municipalities, localities (urban and rural) and \emph{basic geostatistical areas} AGEBs (equivalent of US census tracts).
-Localities are classified as rural or urban according to a population threshold of 2500 inhabitants.
-Urban localities are subdivided into urban AGEB, a collection of between 1 and 50 city blocks.
-Only the urban population is considered for disaggregation onto the grid.
-Population counts for each AGEB are obtained from the Population and Housing Censuses \cite{InegiCensus}.
-AGEBs' geometries were obtained from the National Geostatistical Framework~\cite{inegiMarco} (years 2000, 2010, 2020) and the System for Census Information Consultation (SCINCE) (year 1990) provided directly by INEGI upon request. }
+{ INEGI defines a hierarchical system of administrative units in Mexico, consisting of states, municipalities, localities (urban and rural), and \emph{basic geostatistical areas} (AGEBs), which are equivalent to the U.S. census tracts.
+Localities with more than 2,500 inhabitants are classified as urban and subdivided into urban AGEBs, each containing between 1 and 50 city blocks.
+Only the urban population is spatially disaggregated onto our proposed grid.
+Population counts at the AGEB level are obtained from the Population and Housing Censuses \cite{InegiCensus}.
+AGEB geometries were sourced from the National Geostatistical Framework~\cite{inegiMarco} (years 2000, 2010, 2020) and from the System for Census Information Consultation (SCINCE) (year 1990), provided directly by INEGI upon request. }